-- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving water-bodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities on deep peat, or reed swamp and fen on shallow more alkaline peat and other subsoils, where present. - Optimising hydrological conditions for the development of active raised bog on extant high bog. - Integrating peatland rehabilitation with planned renewable energy infrastructure on site. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.
+- Meeting conditions of IPC Licence. - Stabilisation or reduction in water quality parameters of water discharging from the site (e.g. suspended solids). - Reducing pressure on receiving water-bodies that have been classified as At Risk from peatlands and from peat extraction, via stabilization or improving water-quality from this bog, and therefore, reducing pressures. - Optimising hydrological conditions for climate action benefits as part of PCAS. - Carrying out an intensive rehabilitation measures in the area that is recently out of peat extraction (including hydrological management, drain-blocking, re-profiling, wetland creation, fertiliser application, seeding of vegetation &, inoculation of Sphagnum, where appropriate). - Optimising hydrological conditions for the development of embryonic Sphagnum-rich raised bog vegetation communities on deep residual peat, where possible. - Optimising or enhancing hydrological conditions for the development of Reed Swamp and fen on shallow more alkaline peat and other subsoils. - Integrating rehabilitation measures with current land-use (e.g. turf-cutting). - Optimising hydrological conditions for the protection of any exposed archaeological structures, their retention in situ and preservation into the future, where possible. - The main goal and outcome of this plan is the successful rehabilitation (environmental stabilisation) of peatlands used for industrial peat production at the bog in a manner that is acceptable to both external stakeholders and to Bord na Móna and which optimise climate action and other ecosystem service benefits.

-The rehabilitation goals and outcomes take account of the following issues.
+The rehabilitation goals and outcomes take account of the following issues:

-- It will take some time for stable naturally functioning habitats to fully develop at Carranstown Bog.
+- It will take some time for stable naturally functioning habitats to fully develop across the entirety of Carranstown Bog.
 This will happen over a longer time-frame than the implementation of this rehabilitation plan. - Re-wetting residual peat will initially maintain and enhance the carbon storage capacity of the bog.
 There is scientific consensus that restoration of hydrology in damaged bog can improve carbon storage, water storage and attenuation and help support biodiversity both on the site and in the catchment (See Section 3.8).
-This will reduce carbon emissions from the site from a larger carbon source to a smaller carbon source/part Carbon sink.
+This will reduce carbon emissions from the site from a larger carbon source to a smaller carbon source.
 In time, the site has the capacity to develop in part as a carbon sink.
 PCAS is expected to deliver significant contributions to Ireland's climate action. - It is not expected that the site has the potential to develop active raised bog (ARB) analogous to the priority EU Habitats Directive Annex I habitat within the foreseeable future (c.50 years).
-Furthermore, only a proportion of the bog has potential to develop embryonic Sphagnum-rich habitats in this timeframe.
+Furthermore, only a proportion of the bog has potential to develop Sphagnum-rich habitats in this timeframe.
 Nevertheless, re-wetting across the entire bog, as part of the Scheme, will improve habitat conditions of the whole bog.
-Other peatland habitats will develop in a wider mosaic that reflects underlying conditions. - Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as such the development of new habitat to support biodiversity and local attenuation of water flows from the bog. - WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
-In addition, receiving water bodies that are assessed as At
+Other peatland habitats will develop in a wider mosaic that reflects underlying conditions.

+- Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as such the development of new habitat to support biodiversity and local attenuation of water flows from the bog. - WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
+In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Móna). - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.